justinsbarrett/100-days-of-code/log.md

 **Thoughts**: The interest in React Native came from a client who might be turning over a project from another developer.
 I've got an idea for a personal app that I want to use as a test to become more familiar with React Native.
 I might just use the repo that I made for today's test and roll that app concept into it, though I'd prefer to rename it (I used the recommended "Awesome Project" title from the walkthrough).

+---

+### On Hold as of late February, 2022

+03/22/2022 - It's been a while since I updated this thing, but I figured it's worth documenting why I'm no longer documenting.

+Shortly after my last update I had a series of conversations with my longest-running Airtable consulting client that led to him hiring me full-time.
+Since then my entire schedule has changed.
+My client-turned-employer is on the east coast (I'm on the west), so I've been starting my days earlier to be a little more in sync with them.
+Everything is going really well, but once my workday wraps it's difficult to find the energy for personal projects (a problem that I've faced pretty much my whole life).
+I've been coding almost every day for work projects and a few remaining client jobs, but just not logging it here (or anywhere else) because the logging process now feels like a burden.
+It's tough to say if/when I'll continue with the formal tracking, but I'm definitely still coding.